-One of the most common side effects is pain and inflammation of the tissues surrounding the injection site.
-This is known as post-injection flare, or steroid flare, and may last for a couple of days.
+The most common side effects are pain and inflammation of the tissues surrounding the injection site.
+This temporary worsening of symptoms is known as post-injection flare, or steroid flare, and may last for a couple of days.

-There is a small risk of infection associated with these injections.
-Joint infections are especially serious, and can result in permanent damage to the joint.
+There is a small risk of infection associated with the injections.
+Joint infections (septic arthritis) are especially serious, and can result in permanent damage to the joint.
 See your doctor as soon as possible if:

 - you experience pain for more than 48 hours after the injection;